holderbaum-io/think-about-website/pages/blog/launching-a-conference.md

 great experience for all attendees and keeping the price low to be open to a more diverse crowd of people.

-The biggest cost-factor (nearly **half of the ticket revenue**) is spent on lease for the [Cinema](https://www.cinenova.de/) and food including beverages.
+The biggest cost-factor (nearly half of the ticket revenue) is spent on **lease for the [location](https://www.cinenova.de/) and food including beverages**.

 We want to have healthy and genuinely good food for all attendees, which is why we picked a caterer that provides us with regional and organic food throughout the event.
 Therefore the biggest chunk in our budget is at the same time the single most fixed item that can barely be changed.

-Digging deeper into the budget we encountered the **second biggest chunk**: compensation of speakies and helpies.
+Digging deeper into the budget we encountered the second biggest chunk:
+**compensation of speakies and helpies**.
 We decided on a solidarity compensation for everyone who helps us to make the conference possible, be it a  speakie, a keynote speakie or a person helping with the doors.